Debbie Aitken

 Background

-Debbie Aitken is the Director of the Clinical Educator Programme and a Senior Lecturer in Medical Education in the Centre for Medical Education, where her teaching responsibilities include supporting clinical educators through a schedule of courses and activities on the award-winning Clinical Educator Programme, the Edinburgh Summer School in Clinical Education, and the MSc in Clinical Education.
-She also supervises MSc dissertation students, SSC1 groups, and final year and summer medical student research projects.
-Prior to taking up her post at the University of Edinburgh, Debbie trained as a Medical Educationalist at the Royal College of Physicians of London, following several years of teaching in schools and training of student teachers.
+Debbie Aitken is the Director of the Clinical Educator Programme and a Senior Lecturer in Medical Education at Edinburgh Medical School, where her teaching responsibilities include supporting clinical educators through a schedule of courses and activities on the award-winning Clinical Educator Programme, the Edinburgh Summer School in Clinical Education, and the MSc in Clinical Education.
+She also supervises MSc dissertation students, SSC1 groups, and 5th and 6th year medical student research projects.
+Prior to taking up her post at the University of Edinburgh, Debbie worked as a Medical Educationalist at the Royal College of Physicians of London, following several years of teaching in schools and training of student teachers.
 Debbie is currently completing part-time doctoral research in teaching and learning in surgery at the University of Cambridge.
 Her thesis topic is 'Generational differences in perceptions of medical student experiences of clinical attachments in surgery'.

 Qualifications